Contact Us Today

 Resolution: Smallest change in distance that a sensor can detect.
 Stated as +/- % of the full scale span.
-AR200 and AP620 sensors have CMOS detectors that permit a resolution of 0.03% of the span.
-The resolution of the AR4000 is governed by the internal clock used for time-of-flight
+The AR200 has a CMOS detector that permits a resolution of 0.03% of the span.
+The AR700 has the highest resolution of all Acuity sensors to within 0.005% of the measurement range.

 Response Time: The delay between the time of a change in the target position and the time the sensor’s output changes.
 This can be longer than one sample interval, if the sensor is processing or calibrating intermediate samples while transmitting the previous sample and taking the next measurement.

 Sample Rate: Rate that data samples are obtained from the sensor.
 The maximum attainable sample rate is determined by the selected operating mode and target reflectance.
 Sample Rate is the frequency with which a sensor updates its range output.
 The sample rate capability of distance sensors varies widely, depending on the measurement method and design of the device.
 Sample rates may be as low as one sample every few seconds and run up to millions of samples per second.
-The AR 4000 sensors may be set to any sample rate from 10 seconds/sample to 200,000 samples/second.
+The AR2500 sensors can have sampling rates up to 30kHz.

 Sensitivity: A measure of the ability to obtain a reading on a dark target or with low laser power.
 Sensitivity decreases at long ranges.